 Investments in subsidiaries are stated at cost less, where appropriate, provisions for impairment.
-Any impairment is recognised through the consolidated income statement.

 Inventories

 Inventories are stated at the lower of cost and net realisable value.
 Cost comprises direct materials and, where applicable, direct labour costs and those overheads that have been incurred in bringing the inventories to their present location and condition.
 Cost is calculated using the weighted average method.
 Net realisable value represents the estimated selling price less all estimated costs of completion and costs to be incurred in marketing, selling and distribution.